Lukeuke/IstaApi/README.md

 # IstaApi
-Api made to search words which ends with 'ista' in polish dictionary
+Api made to search words which ends with provided ending in polish dictionary

 ## Installation